What is a Wash Sale?

 Also, you might have bought fewer shares of stock or securities than you sold.
 If so, only the number of shares you bought is subject to the wash-sale rules.

-Report wash sales on Form 8949.
+Report wash sales on Form 8949 if filing taxes on your own.
 Or, in the H&R Block online program, go to Sale of Stocks.
 For the disposition type, choose Wash Sale.
 The program will calculate it for you.

 For shares you sold that aren’t subject to the wash sale rules, report the sale as an ordinary transaction.